lcjensen/instaRanalysis/README.md

     1. E.g. `fileLoc <- "C:\myfiles\"`
     2. Works also with online drives such as Microsoft Onedrive or Sharepoint:
         - E.g. `fileLoc <- https://corpname.sharepoint.com/Sites/sitename/Shared%20Documents/images/`
+6. Run both "chunks" (wait for one to finish before you start the second)
+    1. the command: <br/>
+    `webshot(c(df$url),delay = 3, file="InstaShot.png")` <br/>
+    downloads screenshots of instagram post.
+This process might take a very long time for especially big datasets.
+This command may also exit with an error saying it cannot open a specific link.
+Usually this can be resolved by running this line again.